Congratulations on your engagement!

 Marriage is a beautiful sign of the irrevocable love and unity between Jesus Christ, and His Bride, the Church.
 The Sacrament of Marriage images this total, faithful and fruitful relationship.
 We are happy to help prepare you for, not just your wedding day, but for the lifelong commitment of marriage.
 If you would like get married at Blessed Sacrament, please contact the parish office at firstname.lastname@example.org, or call 613-232-4891 to arrange a Prenuptial Interview with the Pastor at least 8 months prior to the desired date (if available).

 For further information, please view the following document by clicking on → Wedding Fees, Guidelines, Required Documents, Song selection

-- Please wait to meet with our Pastor before confirming your wedding date.
+- Please wait to meet with our Pastor before confirming your wedding date and time.

 - If couples are not registered parishioners, they will need to approach the Pastor of the parish where they attend Mass regularly and/or live, and, as required by Canon Law, request a Letter of Permission to marry outside their parish boundaries.

 - A Marriage Preparation Course must be completed by all couples (see details below).